There are many reasons to refinance your mortgage, some obvious and some a bit more obscure and/or different.

 Here’s a classic reason to refinance.
 You’ve got multiple mortgages (hopefully just two) and want to consolidate them into one loan.

 A refinance is often a great way to accomplish this while also winding up with a lower interest rate.
-Many second mortgages have sky-high interest rates or are adjustable (hello HELOC), so this is can be a conservative money-saving move.

 16. To consolidate other debt